Complexity and Misspecification: Static Environment

 Proposition \ref{prop:entropy_decreasing_mu} shows that $\mu$ really is a complexity parameter: as the agent becomes more complexity averse (higher $\mu$), the ``worst-case story'' about outcomes becomes simpler and more concentrated.
-The condition that $u(a,\cdot)$ and $q_a$ are nondegenerate rules out knife--edge cases where the distortion cannot move probability mass in a meaningful way.
-In those regular cases, the adversary optimally sacrifices entropy to make low--payoff states more likely when the agent puts more weight on simplicity.
+The condition that $u(a,\cdot)$ and $q_a$ are nondegenerate rules out knife-edge cases where the distortion cannot move probability mass in a meaningful way.
+In those generic cases, the adversary optimally sacrifices entropy to make low-payoff states more likely when the agent puts more weight on simplicity.